phin3has/mailoney/README.md

 # About
 Mailoney is a SMTP Honeypot I wrote just to have fun learning Python.
-The Open Relay module emulates an Open Relay and writes attempted emails to a log file.
-Similarly, the Authentication modules will capture credentials and write those to a log file.
+There are various modules or types (see below) that provide custom modes to fit your needs.
+Happily accepting advise, feature or pull requests.

 # Installation
 At this time, everything should be included in a Linux python environment.
 Simply follow the usage instructions.